Earth science: Atmospheric science

 Atmospheric science initially developed in the late-19th century as a means to forecast the weather through meteorology, the study of weather.
 Atmospheric chemistry was developed in the 20th century to measure air pollution and expanded in the 1970s in response to acid rain.
 Climatology studies the climate and climate change.

 The troposphere, stratosphere, mesosphere, thermosphere, and exosphere are the five layers which make up Earth's atmosphere.
-75% of the mass in the atmosphere is located within the troposphere, the lowest layer.
+Seventy-five percent of the mass in the atmosphere is located within the troposphere, the lowest layer.
 In all, the atmosphere is made up of about 78.0% nitrogen, 20.9% oxygen, and 0.92% argon, and small amounts of other gases including CO_{2} and water vapor.
 Water vapor and CO_{2} cause the Earth's atmosphere to catch and hold the Sun's energy through the greenhouse effect.
 This makes Earth's surface warm enough for liquid water and life.
 In addition to trapping heat, the atmosphere also protects living organisms by shielding the Earth's surface from cosmic rays.
 The magnetic field—created by the internal motions of the core—produces the magnetosphere which protects Earth's atmosphere from the solar wind.
-As the Earth is 4.5 billion years old, it would have lost its atmosphere by now if there were no protective magnetosphere.
+As the Earth is 4.5 billion years old, it would have lost its atmosphere by now if there was no protective magnetosphere.